-In Fiscal Year 2017, the County no longer assesses a levy for debt service.
-The County has used property tax as the primary payment source for approximately 0.7 percent of its total general obligation debt issuances.
-The final principal and interests payments for the last voter-approved bonds will be made from existing balances.
+Since fiscal year 2017, the County no longer assesses a levy for debt service.
 Remaining outstanding bonds are repaid from the revenues generated by such sources as room taxes, sales tax levies, the County's allocation of Consolidated Taxes (consisting of local government revenues transferred to the County by the State pursuant to an intra-county formula), as well as other taxes and fees levied on vehicles, property transfers, etc.